Projects per year

 His two main areas of interest are public law and environmental law, which have come together in studies of judicial review in environmental matters, recent studies of the handling of environmental matters within systems of devolved government and studies of the climate change duties imposed on Ministers.
 Projects have included examining the evolution of environmental concerns in the regulation of hydro-electric dams (funded by the AHRB) and collaborative work with geographers on the legal issues arising from the dynamic nature of the coastline.
 A research project with Andrea Ross (funded by the AHRC) examined the implementation of EU environmental law within the devolved structures of the United Kingdom.
 Work on the latest edition of his book "Nature Conservation Law" which was published in 2009 has been developed to explore the role of new legal approaches in biodiversity conservation and attracted funding from the AHRC for a project leading to the book "The Privatisation of Biodiversity?: New Approaches to Conservation Law" (with W. Nsoh) and to other publications in academic and professional journals.

-A further ESRC-funded project, "Uncovering the Environment" (joint with Dr. S. Whittaker (Law) and Dr. J. Mendel (Geography) is examining the use and impact of the public right of access to environmental information, with a book due in 2022.
+A further ESRC-funded project, "Uncovering the Environment" (joint with Dr. S. Whittaker (Law) and Dr. J. Mendel (Geography) examined the use and impact of the public right of access to environmental information, leading to the book "Freedom of Environmental Information".

 In January 2014 he was appointed as chair of the Legislation, Regulation and Guidance Group of the Partnership for Action Against Wildlife Crime in Scotland, which brings together the police, land managers, conservationists and the Scottish Government.
 On several occasions he has given evidence to committees of the UK and Scottish Parliaments and between 2007 and 2013 he was a member of the statutory Public Transport Users' Committee for Scotland.